 Real estate investment trusts (REITs) and infrastructure investment trusts (InvITs) are investment vehicles that can be used to attract private investment in the infrastructure and real estate sectors, and also relieve the burden on formal banking institutions.
-Regulations governing REITs and InvITs were introduced in India in 2014.
+Regulations governing REITs and InvITs were introduced in India as recently as 2014.